2.1.5 |

 represent people of different ideologies, or all citizens

 regardless of their ideology.
-(When such an emblem is ostentatiously

-put on coins or bills, the ideology which is meant to
+(When such an emblem is ostentatiously put on coins or bills, the ideology

-profit from it is often a theodemonical creation.
-The irony of
+which is meant to profit from it is often a

-diaballein, that is, (to) throw across, slander.
-And
+in and diaballein, that is, (to) throw across,

-indeed, emblematic exclusivism is not only an instrument to impress
+And indeed, emblematic exclusivism is not only an instrument to impress

-others with the power and influence of the reigning state
+others with the power and influence of the reigning state doctrine, but

-ideology, but also a way to misrepresent and damage the
+also a way to misrepresent and damage the reputation of those people and

-reputation of those people and beliefs which cannot be associated
+beliefs which cannot be associated with the official ideology so

 Also in a purely ideological context (which is not non- or

-interideological) exclusivism can, and often does, operate in
+interideological) exclusivism can, and often does, operate in an

-an intermediary manner, particularly in the field of denominationalism.
+intermediary manner, particularly in the field of

-The kind of operations here concerned are
+The kind of operations concerned here are

 'infraideological (operations of) exclusivism'.
 (Note that